 Planning Your To-Dos

-6. As you’re thinking about all the things you need to get done—both in work and in life—consider which tasks you can remove from your plate by outsourcing them.
-To learn more, check out Marissa Brassfield’s article on the subject.
+- As you’re thinking about all the things you need to get done—both in work and in life—consider which tasks you can remove from your plate by outsourcing them.

 Dealing With Email

-14. Approach your emails in terms of how long it will take you to reply to them.
+- Approach your emails in terms of how long it will take you to reply to them.
 If it will take less than three minutes to answer, just get it done now.
-If it will take more than that, set it aside and then, when you have a large chunk of time, tackle those emails first.
+If it will take more than that, set it aside.
+And then, when you have a large chunk of time, tackle those first.

-16. Once a quarter, do a massive inbox clean and archive all messages older than 2-3 months.
+- Once a quarter, do a massive inbox clean and archive all messages older than two to three months.
 (Seriously, answering them at this point would just be embarrassing.)
 As emails you’re subscribed to roll into your inbox, make a snap decision about whether you actually read them or if you should unsubscribe.

-18. Use canned responses to avoid typing the same things over and over again.
+- Use canned responses to avoid typing the same things over and over again.
 For any email that you send regularly—or even just part of an email, like the wrap-up paragraph—create a canned response that you can pop in whenever you need it.
 Never heard of canned responses?
-Learn more here.
+Learn more here

 Mastering Time Management

-34. Budget limited time for your favorite distractions.
-Knowing that you’ll get to spend 10 minutes on Pinterest after you work for a couple hours can help you avoid wasting time on it now.
+- Budget limited time for your favorite distractions.
+Knowing that you’ll get to spend 10 minutes on Instagram after you work for a couple hours can help you avoid wasting time on it now.
 Plus, using that as a reward for getting through hard work can help you stay motivated.